Not only did I clear up my acne and rosacea, but I also cleared up my eczema and psoriasis.

 A lot of these pictures are graphic and they are completely unedited.

-I tried my best to include everything I could possibly think of that I believed contributed to my skin clearing up, but please feel free to reach out if you have any questions!
+I tried my best to include everything I could possibly think of that I believed contributed to my skin and acne clearing up, but please feel free to reach out if you have any questions!

 This is a blog post that I’ve been working on for a while because I wanted to be able to provide a ton of knowledge and information when I shared it and I wanted to test out every possible thing I could.
 So here’s to a year and a half of fighting my body, only to learn that what it was really asking for was some healing time.